Alaric I: Semi-independent action in Eastern Roman interests, Eastern Roman recognition

 Whether or not Alaric was a member of an ancient Germanic royal clan—as claimed by Jordanes and debated by historians—is less important than his emergence as a leader, the first of his kind since Fritigern.
 Theodosius's death left the Roman field armies collapsing and the Empire divided again between his two sons, one taking the eastern and the other the western portion of the Empire.
 Stilicho made himself master of the West and attempted to establish control in the East as well, and led an army into Greece.
 Alaric rebelled again.
 Historian Roger Collins points out that while the rivalries created by the two halves of the Empire vying for power worked to Alaric's advantage and that of his people, simply being called to authority by the Gothic people did not solve the practicalities of their needs for survival.
 He needed Roman authority in order to be supplied by Roman cities.

 Alaric took his Gothic army on what Stilicho's propagandist Claudian described as a "pillaging campaign" that began first in the East.
 Historian Thomas Burns's interpretation is that Alaric and his men were recruited by Rufinus's Eastern regime in Constantinople, and sent to Thessaly to stave off Stilicho's threat.
 No battle took place.
 Alaric's forces made their way down to Athens and along the coast, where he sought to force a new peace upon the Romans.
-His march in 396 included passing through Thermopylae.
+In 396, he marched through Thermopylae and sacked Athens, where archaeological evidence shows widespread damage to the city.
 Stilicho's propagandist Claudian accuses his troops of plundering for the next year or so as far south as the mountainous Peloponnese peninsula, and reports that only Stilicho's surprise attack with his western field army (having sailed from Italy) stemmed the plundering as he pushed Alaric's forces north into Epirus.
 Zosimus adds that Stilicho's troops destroyed and pillaged too, and let Alaric's men escape with their plunder.